By Oren Fix, MD, MSc, FAASLD

 Start with the default schedule in the table above.
 You won’t go wrong if you attend most of these sessions.

-If you have more time, review the program or registration guide before the meeting and highlight your can’t-miss sessions.
-Create an itinerary for yourself before the meeting but don’t be afraid to deviate from it on the fly.
+If you have more time, review the program before the meeting and highlight your can’t-miss sessions.
+Create an itinerary for yourself before the meeting but don’t be afraid to deviate from it as you go.